 An in-depth look at 5 fertility facts ALL women in their 20’s or 30’s should know!

-It is a well known fact that American’s are waiting longer to have children, and that infertility rates are rising.
+It is a well-known fact that American’s are waiting longer to have children and that infertility rates are rising.
 However, little is being shared about the reason this correlation exists.
-Most of us have heard that women have a “biological clock” that tics faster than men’s, but what about this physiological phenomenon should all women gain knowledge of?
+Most of us have heard that women have a “biological clock” that ticks faster than men’s, but what about this physiological phenomenon should all women gain knowledge of?

 Below are 5 fertility facts that impact women:

 Not only does the number of eggs a woman have decrease (often referred to as the ‘biological clock’), the quality of her eggs drastically reduces as well.
 These two factors influence overall fertility, along with any physical conditions such as endometriosis, PCOS, cancer, etc. Fertility rates decrease throughout a woman’s life.
 However, starting in your 20’s and 30’s fertility begins to decline at a faster and more substantial rate.
 In fact, fertility declines approximately 3% every year between the ages of 31-34, 8% to the age of 39, and between the ages of 39-42 these rates drop by about half again*.

 A woman’s egg quality is important to be aware of because of the correlations between birth defects and maternal age; chromosomal abnormalities (found more frequently in ‘older eggs’) increase as a women ages and impact the development of the fetus.
 Common concerns related to increased maternal age and genetic influences include Down syndrome, autism spectrum, neural tube defects, cleft lip or palate, and cardiac defects.

 Additionally, a woman’s chronological age does not necessarily correlate with her reproductive age.
 Often a good step to take is to ask your doctor / OBGYN to draw blood to evaluate your FSH and other hormone levels in order to gain a better picture of your fertility and overall health.